-- Dry Ice releases carbon dioxide gas which can build up enough pressure to rupture the packaging.
+- Dry ice releases carbon dioxide gas which can build up enough pressure to rupture the packaging.
 You must ensure the packaging you use allows the release of this pressure to prevent rupturing the package.
-For example, do not use steel drums or jerricans as outer packaging, and do not place Dry Ice within sealed plastic bags. - Use good quality fiberboard (corrogated cardboard), plastic or wooden boxes.
-FedEx[®] packaging may not be used.
-Some exceptions apply for FedExTemp-Assure[®] Packaging.
-If a plastic cooler/container is used, it must have openings (holes) or the plug open for ventilation. - A layer of Polystyrene foam within a box works well as insulation.
-Ensure the polystyrene foam IS NOT sealed to be airtight. - The maximum amount of Dry Ice per package is 200 kg.
-Exceptions: Overpacks containing Dry Ice and shipments which meet Special Provision A151.
+For example, do not use steel drums or jerricans as outer packaging, and do not place dry ice within sealed plastic bags. - Use good quality fiberboard (corrogated cardboard), plastic or wooden boxes.
+FedEx® packaging may not be used. - A layer of Styrofoam within a box works well as insulation.
+Ensure the styrofoam IS NOT sealed to be airtight. - The maximum amount of dry ice per package is 200 kg.
+Exceptions: Overpacks containing dry ice and shipments which meet Special Provision A151.